Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

 >  Democracy is the worst form of government, except for all the others. --Winston Churchill

 Ever since WW2, democracy--rule of the people--has always been perceived as the natural, and the best, solution to governance, but reality is rarely so black-and-white.
-America has flouted its democratic system as the source of its ideological and moral superiority, despite the fact that political "donation" is considered free speech, the failed attempts to "establish democracy" in the Middle East, not to mention the election of Donald Trump.
+America has flouted its democratic system as the source of its ideological and moral superiority, despite the fact that political "donation" is considered free speech, not to mention the failed attempts to "establish democracy" in the Middle East.
 The democratic governments in western Europe have established welfare states where citizens enjoy free health care, free education, and the highest quality of life, but the sloth-like due process has not been able to properly handle the influx of refugees and the subsequent rise of terrorism and religious fundamentalism.
 And, as we've found out recently, Russia has been successfully meddling in foreign elections, in countries we have often viewed as the most successfully run democracies.

 If democracy--with all its vulnerabilities and disadvantages--is indeed the best governance system we as a species can come up with, then we're truly doomed.

+## Political Science Is NOT a Science

 But why are we facing such a crisis in our governance systems?
 Didn't we use political science to sort out all the problems we had with our governments?
 Why are our governments still so incompetent, inefficient, and vulnerable to attacks?